 Denoising – Colour:

-Deletes colour noise within the image depending on the selected strength.
+Deletes colour noise within the image depending on the selected intensity level.

 Denoising – colour clouds: